Africa (song): Music video

 The music video used the radio edit and was directed by Steve Barron.
 It features Mike Porcaro on bass, replacing David Hungate, who had already left the band before the video was made.
 Lenny Castro is also featured in the video on percussion.
-As of late February 2023, the music video has 847.2 million views on YouTube.
+On June 4, 2024, the music video broke the one billion view milestone on YouTube.

-In the video, a researcher in a library (portrayed by band member David Paich) tries to match a scrap of a picture of a shield to the book from which it was torn out.
-As he continues his search, a female librarian working at a nearby desk takes occasional notice of him, while a native carrying a shield that matches the picture begins to close in on the library from the surrounding jungle.
-When the researcher finds a book titled Africa, the native throws a spear at a bookshelf, toppling stacks of books.
+In the video, a researcher in a library (portrayed by Paich) tries to match a scrap of a picture of a shield to the book from which it was torn out.
+As he continues his search, a female librarian (portrayed by Jenny Douglas-McRae) working at a nearby desk takes occasional notice of him, while an African man in a generic tribal outfit carrying a shield that matches the picture begins to close in on the library from the surrounding jungle.
+When the researcher finds a book titled Africa, the man throws a spear at a bookshelf, toppling stacks of books.
 Africa falls open to the page from which the scrap was torn, but a lantern lands on it and sets it on fire, after which the librarian's eyeglasses are shown falling to the floor.
-The scenes are intercut with shots of a spinning globe and the band performing atop a stack of giant hardcover books, in which Africa is the topmost.
+The scenes are intercut with shots of a globe and the band performing atop a stack of giant hardcover books, in which Africa is the topmost.

+The video has been criticized for its portrayal of African culture, with Sheffield calling it "mind-blowingly racist".
+Breihan described it as "almost shockingly racist", but nonetheless found that it "succeeds at its goal of making Toto seem visually compelling and translating the over-the-top drama of "Africa" into something cinematic."

-Reception
+Reception and legacy

-The song was popular upon its release, hitting number one on the Billboard Hot 100 in February 1983, and the song has continued to be a popular soft-rock classic up to the 21st century.
+The song was popular upon its release, hitting number one on the Billboard Hot 100 in February 1983, and also reaching the top 10 in many other worldwide record charts.

+The song has continued to be a popular rock classic up to the 21st century.
 Cash Box called it an "image-filled package of pop exotica with its gently tropical synth and marimba."
 Billboard called it an "evocative number" that should return the group to the top 10 on the Billboard Hot 100 after the weaker single "Make Believe".
 Classic Rock History critic Brian Kachejian rated it as Toto's 5th greatest song.
+In 2021, it was listed at No. 452 on Rolling Stone's "Top 500 Best Songs of All Time", being acclaimed as a "yacht-rock touchstone" and receiving praise for its "instantly calming synthesiser riff" and "soaring chorus".